 \subsubsection{Experimental Results}

 In Figure \ref{fig:pd}.A, we show the values of $\Phi_{{X}_i;{\mathcal{X}} \rightarrow {A}}$, UMFI and PI when applied to the trajectories generated in the case of a Q-learner play against a TFNT opponent.
 In these datasets we do not have simple pairwise redundancy and, for this reason, the assumptions in \citep{janssen2023} are not verified.
 Therefore, this method is not able to identify the correct set of variables; PI is similarly ineffective.
 Only TERC has the ability to identify the correct set of variables.
-We represent the values in the TF4T case pictorially as the Bayesian network shown in Figure \ref{fig:pd}.A.
+We represent the values in the TF4T case pictorially as the Bayesian network shown in Figure \ref{fig:pd}.B.
 This is further reflected in the agent performance results reported in Figure \ref{fig:pd}.C, where we plot the normalized cumulative reward achieved over the last $1000$ iterations of the game, as a function of the length of the state history.
 Since optimal play yields the maximum attainable reward, this normalized score is equivalent to the fraction of times the agent plays optimally during the last 1000 iterations of training: a value of 1 indicates that the agent is playing optimally throughout, a value of 0.9 implies it plays optimally $90\%$ of the time, and so on.
 Agents trained with a history length smaller than $N-1$ converge to suboptimal strategies.
 Consequently, we observe that only state lengths equal to 9 achieve optimal cumulative rewards against the TF10T opponent, whereas state lengths of $2$ play optimally against the TF3T opponent.
-The variables that satisfy TERC in Figure \ref{fig:pd}.C can therefore be interpreted as indicating the minimum subset of ${\mathcal{X}}$ required to play optimally, corroborating the theoretical observations reported earlier.
+The variables that satisfy TERC in Figure \ref{fig:pd}.A can therefore be interpreted as indicating the minimum subset of ${\mathcal{X}}$ required to play optimally, corroborating the theoretical observations reported earlier.
 The detailed learning dynamics are reported in the Appendix \ref{appendix:tft_graphs}.
 TERC selects consistent state variables across seeds.
 Inference improvements are not reported because we employ tabular Q-learning.